eburakelevli/llama-by-be/README.md

 - Configurable sampling: `temperature`, `top_p`, `max_new_tokens`
 - Both CLI and web (Gradio) interfaces
 - Lightweight and easy to extend
-- NEW: Now supports uploading CSV or PDF files for Web Chat Interface: click the “Upload CSV/PDF” button to attach files, and their contents will be included in your chat context.
+- NEW: Now supports uploading CSV or PDF files for Web Chat Interface: click the "Upload CSV/PDF" button to attach files, and their contents will be included in your chat context.

 ## Prerequisites